withastro/astro/.changeset/sixty-coins-worry.md

 - In `astro dev`, Astro will transform code with debug information.
 - In `astro build`, Astro will transform code with the most optimized output and removes debug information.
-- In `astro build --dev` (new flag), Astro will transform code with debug information like in `astro dev`.
+- In `astro build --devOutput` (new flag), Astro will transform code with debug information like in `astro dev`.

 This enables various usecases like: